silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/How_Tos/00_Write_a_SapphireTest.md

 represented as a YAML [Fixture](../fixtures).
 When our test is run, the data from this file will be loaded into a test database and discarded at the end of the test.

-[notice]
+> [!WARNING]
-The `fixture_file` property can be path to a file, or an array of strings pointing to many files.
-The path must be absolute from your website's root folder.
+> The `fixture_file` property can be path to a file, or an array of strings pointing to many files.
+The path must be
-[/notice]
+> absolute from your website's root folder.

 The second part of our class is the `testURLGeneration` method.
 This method is our test.
 When the test is executed, methods prefixed with the word `test` will be run.

-[notice]
+> [!WARNING]
-The test database is rebuilt every time one of these methods is run.
+> The test database is rebuilt every time one of these methods is run.
-[/notice]

 Inside our test method is the `objFromFixture` method that will generate an object for us based on data from our fixture file.
 To identify to the object, we provide a class name and an identifier.
 The identifier is specified in the YAML file